sb53systems/G-Code-Flow-Temperature-Controller/README.md

 - Higher printing speed when possible
 - Less manual tuning
 - More consistent extrusion
-- Better use of the filament's capabilities
+- Better use of the printer/filament's capabilities

 ---